simang5c/create_smaller_fasta_files_from_large_fasta/README.md

 preprocessing of fasta files required before running the program

-1. Remove any new line from multilines fasta and any blank lines from fasta
+1. Remove any new line from multilines fasta and any blank lines.
 2. Decide how many fasta sequence you want in the file: divide total number of fasta sequences/how_many_sequences_required _in each file